IvanPostarnak/nature-shop-server/docs/requests/products/get-total-count.md

 "Error querying the database: Server Error"

 // or this
-"Unable to define table by params : 'posts' at 'getTotalCount()' method"
+"Unable to define table by params : 'products' at 'getTotalCount()' method"
 ```